oguh1-61803/biomeld-locomotion/README.md

 * _Test functions_: Code related to replicate the behaviour of five mathematical functions.
 * _Locomotion_: Code related to find optimal morphologies for BHMs.

-Each piece of code is in a folder called "test_functions" and "locomotion," respectively.
+Each piece of code is in a folder called "test_functions" and "locomotion", respectively.

 > **Important Notice**